 Of course, if you don’t want Google to find your website you could check this box and move on.
 But if your goal is to make money and find leads double check that it’s not checked (say that last part 10x fast).

-If you did have to make a change
+If you did have to make a change on this section make sure you save them.
+Always save your changes.

 Now we are going to go back to the main settings menu and this time you’re going to choose “Permalinks”.